 But why would anyone in her/his right mind want to hike in these mountains at all, much less all of the trails?

 As some go down to the sea in ships, others must see what is over the next ridge.

 Once you have felt the cathedral-like sacredness of the Great Smoky virgin forests, their wonderful presence can become impressed in your memory, a part of you, a magnet; yet in the same moment, feelings of overwhelming sadness to see what has been taken from us all, for this was our heritage.
 Now, only fragments of these great forests remain.

 The Road to Nowhere photo at the top of this page is a familiar place to all 900 Milers.
 In the 1960s a road was being built around part of the Park, but caused such unexpected environmental damage that construction was halted.
 Now its main feature is a fantastic, scary-at-night, 1200 foot long hiking tunnel.
 If you've not experienced it, join the adventure, you will find it.

-As of Decmber 1, 2015, there are 453 members of the 900 Miler Club, founded in 1995 by Lou Murray.
 The initial fee is $15 with no membership dues thereafter.
-The 900 Miler Club application can be printed from your web browser.
+The 900 Miler Club application (DOCX) (PDF) can be printed from your web browser.
 When the form is the active window, click File, Print, OK.
 Follow the instructions on the form and mail it to the address on the form with your check for $15.
 Click the BACK button on your browser to return to this page.